How Long 'til Black Future Month?: Publication and reception

 The book was published by Orbit Books, a speculative fiction imprint of the Hachette Book Group.
 It was released as a hardcover on November 28, 2018, and then as a paperback a year later.
 An audio book version, narrated by Shayna Small, was published by the Hachette Audio imprint.
 The book was nominated for the 2019 World Fantasy Award—Collection award and recognized with an Alex Award from the American Library Association.
+The book won the 2019 Locus Award for Best Collection.

 Both Booklist and Library Journal noted the book was suitable for general science fiction and fantasy fans, in addition to admirers of Jemisin's novels.
-The reviewer for the Los Angeles Times wrote that "some of Jemisin's strongest stories [such as Red Dirt Witch] deal explicitly with the horrors of racism in a world that is recognizably our own."
+The reviewer for the Los Angeles Times wrote that "some of Jemisin's strongest stories [such as "Red Dirt Witch"] deal explicitly with the horrors of racism in a world that is recognizably our own."
 In her review for NPR, speculative fiction writer Amal El-Mohtar found that "Jemisin's strengths lie at the intersection of character and setting ... [and] I especially loved how beautifully and effectively Jemisin writes food and cooking", citing "The Narcomancer", "Stone Hunger" and "Cuisine des Mémoires" as among the best, with "Those Who Stay and Fight" and "The Brides of Heaven" as leaving her dissatisfied.
-Writing for Locus magazine, Gary K. Wolfe states "Jemisin's fiction can be angry or funny or dreamlike or bitter, sometimes all at the same time, but it keeps bringing us back to that observation of a character from "Walking Awake": all the monsters we really need are right here already."
+Writing for Locus magazine, Gary K. Wolfe states: "Jemisin's fiction can be angry or funny or dreamlike or bitter, sometimes all at the same time, but it keeps bringing us back to that observation of a character from "Walking Awake": all the monsters we really need are right here already."